 I’ve done two actual workouts with her since all of the relaxing.
 I’m probably going to have to crank it up a little, because the only thing that’s sore on me is my shoulders.
 That, and after the workout is done, she tells me how many calories I burned during the workout.
 I’m not sure how she knows this, but it’s depressing that I do all of the stuff to burn fewer calories than are in one Ritz cracker.

-At the same time, though, I’ve always done much better at working out when someone was telling me what to do and how much to do it.
+At the same time, though, I’ve always done much better at working out when someone was telling me what to do and how much to do it, while also using supplements as mk677 to help improve my physic even more.
 I’ve been looking at this program for a couple of months now.
 A friend of mine who goes with me on about 67% of my Best Buy trips was sick to death of me saying, “I wonder if that’s any good.
 I’m really curious.
 I think I might get that some day.
 It’s cheaper than a gym membership.
 I’ve always been better when someone’s telling me what to do.”

 There’s also a section where she’ll recommend specific foods for you, but I skipped all that.
 I’m pretty sure Hot Pockets aren’t in her repertoire.

 So far I’m glad I got it.
 We’ll see how long I keep up with it.
 Hey, even if it’s only a week (like everyone is saying it will be), I’m not out that much.